valohai/docs/source/guides/private-azure-storage/index.rst

 .. meta::
     :description: Link your Azure Storage Account Blob Container for data science experiments on Valohai.
-You can also add multiple data stores, even across cloud-providers.
+You can also add multiple data stores, even across cloud providers.

 Linking Azure Storage Account
 =============================